 These energy policy undertones of the financial relief efforts may shape portions of the debate around the potential next round of federal coronavirus relief, given that lawmakers seem to be moving forward with less bipartisanship in those efforts.
 Outside of these legislative efforts, the May 7 letter that Republicans sent to the Trump Administration argues for the use of “every administrative and regulatory tool” available to prevent investment institutions from diverting their resources from the fossil fuel industry.
 The letter suggests that the participation of these institutions in federally guaranteed loan programs and coronavirus relief programs for small businesses could provide the Administration with the leverage to curtail these institutions’ implementation of private policies that would otherwise further stress the domestic fossil fuel industry that is already in peril due to the pandemic and other current affairs.

-While the Trump Administration has set forth a policy favoring development of domestic fossil fuel resources—and has taken steps to implement this policy including repeal of the Clean Power Plan and urging FERC to throw a lifeline to coal power plants—it remains to be seen whether the Administration will take action on the this new request for regulatory action.
+While the Trump Administration has set forth a policy favoring development of domestic fossil fuel resources—and has taken steps to implement this policy including repeal of the Clean Power Plan and urging FERC to throw a lifeline to coal power plants—it remains to be seen whether the Administration will take action on this new request from Republican legislators.
 However, the energy policy debate taking place in the economic investment arena is likely to continue to play out through the next round of federal coronavirus stimulus and may ultimately continue to dominate federal energy policy discussions.
 Squire Patton Boggs will continue our coverage of the coronavirus stimulus efforts and will continue to monitor private and public investment practices as they relate to the fossil fuel industry.